lizmat/Ecosystem/README.md

 DESCRIPTION
 ===========

-Ecosystem::Archive provides the basic logic to accessing the Raku Ecosystem Archive, a place where (almost) every distribution ever available in the Raku Ecosystem, can be obtained even after it has been removed (specifically in the case of the old ecosystem master list and the distributions kept on CPAN).
+Ecosystem provides the basic logic to accessing a Raku Ecosystem, defaulting to the Raku Ecosystem Archive, a place where (almost) every distribution ever available in the Raku Ecosystem, can be obtained even after it has been removed (specifically in the case of the old ecosystem master list and the distributions kept on CPAN).

 AUTHOR
 ======

 Elizabeth Mattijsen <liz@raku.rocks>

-Source can be located at: https://github.com/lizmat/Ecosystem-Archive .
+Source can be located at: https://github.com/lizmat/Ecosystem .
 Comments and Pull Requests are welcome.

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2021, 2022 Elizabeth Mattijsen
+Copyright 2022 Elizabeth Mattijsen

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.